FAQs

 Do you accept insurance?

 As an "out of network" therapist, I don't directly collaborate with insurance companies.
 However, your insurance plan might cover a portion of the cost of therapy services.
 For clients interested in seeking reimbursement, I offer a monthly superbill that you can submit to your insurance provider.
 It's a good idea to get in touch with your insurance provider beforehand to check if your policy includes out-of-network coverage for mental health services such as psychotherapy or counseling.
+Some people have great coverage, and others do not.

 Do you offer a sliding scale?